hajraanwar/Sine-Curve-Fitting-Model--From-Scratch-/README.md

 Mean Squared Error (MSE) and R-squared (R2) scores are calculated and printed for evaluating the performance of the neural network on the testing set.

 ## Note
 This project was developed entirely from scratch using only the NumPy library.
-For a more comprehensive implementation using popular deep learning libraries, check out [link to your other repository].
+For a more comprehensive implementation using popular deep learning libraries, check out [https://github.com/hajraanwar/Sine-Curve-Fitting-NN-Model--Using-Libraries-/edit/main/README.md].

 Feel free to explore and experiment with the code.
 If you find any issues or have suggestions for improvements, please open an issue.